Holly on a Christmas Tablescape

 This flatware set was made by D & D Inox in Italy and the pattern was called Roma.
 I bought them at Neiman Marcus or Bloomingdales during a major sale many years ago.
 There are similar frosted patterns available online now.
 I really like the marbleized design on the handles.
 I bought this pattern in a few other colors as well.
 You can read my blog post about what to consider when you are buying flatware sets here.

 I have had these red cotton napkins for a long time.
 I am not sure where they came from but I love the bright red color.
-I found these vintage metal holly napkin rings on Ebay last year.
+I found these vintage metal holly napkin rings on Ebay a few years ago.
 They had some paint loss but I knew I wanted the green color to be a darker green so I bought them.
 Hubby spray-painted them for me.
 When you are looking at vintage items remember that you can sometimes repaint them especially if they are metal.

 To read about the What, Where and How of napkin rings please click here.